• Menu

 From here, we headed back to our tram stop to make our way to the ship, and along with thousands of others (from the Federation Square event or just closing out the workweek in downtown) slowly, but surely all got to our destinations on the extremely crowded, but enjoyable trams.
 As we exited the trams, the rain and wind fired up again, but really only dampened the 5 minute walk to the ship.
 The rest of the day was very enjoyable and we look forward to our return to Melbourne in November!

-Good Wine, Amazing Property - Margaret River, Australia
+Amazing Gardens and Grounds at Voyager Estate - Margaret River, Australia

-Good Wine, Amazing Property – Margaret River, Australia
+Amazing Gardens and Grounds at Voyager Estate – Margaret River, Australia

 Tomorrow — we head to Tasmania with three days in Burnie and Hobart.
 More to come and talk to you all again soon!